sdorof1/java-persistence-frameworks-comparison/README.md

 ## Conclusions/Notes

-Please note that following remarks are very subjective and does not have to necessarily apply to you.
+Please note that following remarks are very subjective, opinionated and do not have to necessarily apply to you.

 #### What would I choose

-1. If project manager is ok with additional cost of a licence or the project uses one of open source databases (like PostgreSQL) then definitely go with **jOOQ**.
+1. If a project manager is ok with an additional cost of a license or the project uses one of open source databases (like PostgreSQL) then definitely go with **jOOQ**.
-2. If project uses Oracle, DB2, MSSQL or any other commercial database and additional cost for jOOQ licence is not acceptable, then go with **JDBCTemplate** (for me it wins over other choices for it's maturity and documentation).
+2. If your project uses Oracle, DB2, MSSQL or any other commercial database and additional cost for the jOOQ license is not acceptable, then go with **JDBCTemplate** (for me, personally, it wins over other choices for its maturity and documentation).

 #### Subjective pros/cons of each framework